thomasjbradley/markbot/README.md

 functionality:
     # The path to the HTML file to load in a hidden browser window
   - path: "index.html"

+    # A replacement for individual tests
+    # Will just confirm that there are no Javascript errors
+    noErrors: true

     # An array of Javascript code pieces to run against the live website
     tests:
       - |